Stedinger Crusade: Stedinger revolt

 The grievances which led to open revolt were that the ius Hollandicum was not being respected.
 Specifically, the Stedinger complained that the archbishop was demanding more in tax than he was owed and that both he and the count intended to convert their freeholds into leases.

-In 1204, the Stedinger north of the Hunte rebelled against the count of Oldenburg, burning to the ground two of his castles.
+In 1204, the Stedinger north of the Hunte rebelled against the count of Oldenburg, burning two of his castles to the ground.
 Their revolt spread south of the Hunte, where the archbishop's ministerials were driven off.
 The peasants stopped paying taxes and tithes to the archbishop and attacked his castles in 1212, 1213 and 1214.
 When Gerhard II became archbishop in 1219, he immediately set to work restoring his authority in Stedingen.
 Just before Christmas 1229, he excommunicated the Stedingers for their continued refusal to pay taxes and tithes (in the words of the Chronica regia Coloniensis, "for their excesses", pro suis excessibus).

 In December 1229, Gerhard joined forces with his brother, Hermann II of Lippe, and led a small force into Stedingen.
 They were defeated by the peasants on Christmas Day and Hermann was killed.
 In 1232, after 1 September, Gerhard established a house of Cistercian nuns in Lilienthal for the salvation of his brother, who died, so Gerhard said in the foundation charter, "for the liberation of the church of Bremen".